-Read our Blog about childbirth and breastfeeding; our collection of helpful articles written by our team of educators and doulas.
+Read our collection of helpful articles about childbirth and breastfeeding by our team of educators and doulas.
 Our aim is to provide helpful pregnancy and labor tips, and to ease your transition to parenthood.
 Please share posts!

 These practices are designed to help simplify your birth process with a natural approach that helps alleviate your fears and manage discomfort.
 No matter what type of labor, the length of your labor, or your confidence level, these practices are key to keeping your birth and baby as safe and healthy as possible.

 Posture is something that can be difficult to correct on a conscious level.
 Our muscles and nerves have memory and if we have been standing or sitting a certain way for a long periods of time it takes work to change.
 Pregnant women can begin the process of improving their posture by doing a specific set of stretches and exercises to encourage the muscles to change and strengthen.